Quick Answer

-If you've already purchased the FLO.W Template, I highly recommend watching this 40-minute video I created.
+If you've already purchased the FLO.W Notion template, I highly recommend watching this 40-minute video I created.
 It thoroughly explains how to start from the simplest task and gradually build a rich note-taking system and a project-experience-rich "Area."

 After watching the video, when you encounter a specific problem, such as not knowing the purpose or usage of a certain database field, you can immediately search for that keyword in the FLO.W Template Manual.
 Generally, there will be complete text and image or video explanations.

-How to Migrate Legacy Notes to the FLO.W System
+How to Migrate Legacy Notes to the FLO.W Notion template System

-For example, the legacy notes in the image below—how should they integrate with the current FLO.W Template?
+For example, how should the legacy notes in the image below integrate with the current FLO.W Notion template?

 There are two prerequisites for successful migration: